Call for appointment:410-328-7718 410-328-7718

 Sessions occur either at the patient’s bedside or in the art therapy studio, depending on the patient's comfort and health.
 To provide optimal care, the art therapist collaborates with other members of the health care team and develops a treatment plan tailored to the patient's needs.

-Individual and group art therapy services are provided to patients in
+Individual and group art therapy services are provided to patients in the

 - Pediatric Progressive Care Unit

 - Pediatric Intensive Care Unit